Information-theoretic lower bounds for distributed function computation: Conclusion and future research directions

 One may wonder whether we can tighten this step by a judicious use of SDPIs.
 The answer is negative.
 It can be shown that

 where the contraction coefficient depends on the joint distribution of the observations $\PP_W$ and the function $Z = f(W)$.
 However,

 for both discrete and continuous observations.
-For discrete observations, this is a consequence of the fact that \cite{Ahlswede_Gacs_hypercont}

-and the fact that, for any $\PP_{Y|X}$ induced by a deterministic function $f: \sX \rightarrow \sY$, this graph is always disconnected.
+For discrete observations, this is a consequence of the fact that $\eta(\PP_X,\PP_{Y|X}) < 1$ if and only if the graph $\big\{(x,y) : \PP_X(x) > 0, \PP_{Y|X}(y|x) > 0\big\}$ is connected \cite{Ahlswede_Gacs_hypercont}, and the fact that, for any $\PP_{Y|X}$ induced by a deterministic function $f: \sX \rightarrow \sY$, this graph is always disconnected.
 This condition can be extended to continuous alphabets \cite{Witsenhausen_SDPI}.
-It would be interesting to see whether \textit{nonlinear} SDPI's, e.g., of the sort recently introduced by Polyanskiy and Wu \cite{PolWu_SDPI_avgP}, can be somehow applied here to tighten the upper bounds. \end{itemize}
+It would be interesting to see whether \textit{nonlinear} SDPI's, e.g., of the sort recently introduced by Polyanskiy and Wu \cite{PolWu_SDPI_avgP}, can be somehow applied here to tighten the upper bounds.

+\item { If the function to be computed is the identity mapping, i.e., $Z = W$, then the goal of the nodes is to distribute their observations to all other nodes in the network.
+In this case, our results on the computation time can provide non-asymptotic lower bounds on the blocklength of the codes for the source-channel coding problems in multi-terminal networks.
+In Example~\ref{ex:dist_W_1:M}, we have considered one such case with discrete observations, and obtained lower bounds in Corollary~\ref{ex:dist_W_1:M} based on the single cutset analysis.
+It would be interesting to apply the multi-cutset analysis to the source-channel coding problems in multi-terminal, multi-hop networks. } \end{itemize}